ntustison/ANTsXMouseBrainMapping/README.md

 hemisphere) across all developmental stages.
 The full DevCCF atlas can be downloaded from [here](https://kimlab.io/brain-map/DevCCF/).

-## Reproducing the DevCCF Flow Model
+## Reproducing the DevCCF Velocity Flow Model

 ### Part I:  Rigidly register everything to P56